Mafilm: Objektív Film Studio

 The film studio was established from the Béla Balázs Studio, unlike other Hungarian film production workshops, not on the initiative of the state, but from the independent workshop of young filmmakers, by the joint determination of "aged" film directors.

-Almost forty directors shared the film studio's nearly one hundred feature films, and thanks to István Szabó, they managed to win an Academy Awards with Mephisto.
+Almost forty directors shared among them the film studio's nearly one hundred feature films, and thanks to István Szabó, they managed to win an Academy Awards with Mephisto.

 At the beginning, the film team was led by József Marx, his deputy was István Szabó.

-On the Edge of the Stump
+On the Edge of Bankruptcy

 On the Verge of Disintegration

 In 1987, Mafilm was decentralized.
-The four studios - Budapest, Dialóg, Hunnia, Objektív - have emerged from Mafilm, gaining complete autonomy.
+The four studios – Budapest, Dialóg, Hunnia, Objektív – have emerged from Mafilm, gaining complete autonomy.

 The Budapest Film Studio, which also served as Mafilm Site II, continued to operate under the name Magyar Mozi és Videofilmgyár (MOVI).
-In 1998, the walls of the nearly 70-year-old historical creative workshop of the Hungarian film industry were demolished there.
-Today, international bus station stands in MOVI's place, opposite its main entrance stands on a small memorial stone: "Itt egykor FILMGYÁR állt, a magyar kultúra egyik őrhelye.
+In 1998, the walls of the nearly 70-year-old historical creative workshop of the Hungarian film industry were demolished.
+Today, the international bus station stands in MOVI's place, opposite its main entrance stands on a small memorial stone: "Itt egykor FILMGYÁR állt, a magyar kultúra egyik őrhelye.
 1927–1995" ('Here was once a FILM FACTORY, one of the watchtowers of Hungarian culture.
 1927-1995.')

 In 1989, Mafilm executives opted for a more dynamic, smaller organizational structure.
 It was then that Mafilm was formed with its majority stake the first film companies: Mafilmrent, Mafilm Audio and Mafilm Profilm.

 In 1992, the Magyar Mozgókép Közalapítvány, MMKA (Hungarian Film Public Foundation), a group of 33 film organisations, was founded.
 In the same year, on 15 June, the Fővárosi Bíróság (Metropolitan Court) found Mafilm was insolvent and declared the liquidation of the film company.
-On 7 December, the Filmunió, a consortium of state-only institutions, bought Mafilm from the liquidator for 415 million.
-Following the change of ownership, the new owners retained the name Mafilm and made a huge redundancy.
+On 7 December, the Filmunió, a consortium of state-only institutions, bought Mafilm from the liquidator for HUF 415 million.
+Following the change of ownership, the new owners retained the name Mafilm and created a huge redundancy.
 On 1 January 1994, Mafilm was formed into a public limited company with a capital of HUF 500 million.

 By 1996, the company was back in bankruptcy.
 The result of the tender for the privatization of Mafilm in early 1998 was no longer announced by the Horn government in view of the upcoming parliamentary elections.
-By 1999, Mafilm's ownership structure had been reduced to two-player, with the ÁPV (State Privatization and Asset Management Co.) and MMKA once again re-building state ownership.
+By 1999, Mafilm's ownership structure had been reduced to two players, with the ÁPV (State Privatization and Asset Management Co.) and MMKA once again re-building state ownership.